SiyaoIsHiding/spring-query-trace-example/README.md

 ```

 If you have a Cassandra instance running somewhere else, you can change the configuration information in `src/main/java/tacos/CassandraConfig.java`.

+You can also change the keyspace name in `src/resources/application.yml`.

 ### Run the app
 `mvn spring-boot:run` to run the app.
 Go to `localhost:8080`.